 9 Decisive KPIs For Lead Generation

 Collecting quality leads is a crucial part of any robust marketing strategy.
 Understanding which KPIs will help accurately measure lead generation success is essential.
-Below are nine of the most effective KPIs for tracking your lead generation strategy components.
+Below are the nine most effective KPIs for tracking your lead generation strategy components.

 1. Number of Verified Leads

-Among the most decisive lead generation metrics are the total number of verified leads generated, which determines the top of your sales funnel.
-This metric provides important insights into how efficiently campaigns and strategies are able to generate high-quality leads that end in conversions.
+Among the most decisive lead generation metrics is the total number of verified leads generated, which determines the top of your sales funnel.
+This metric provides important insights into how efficiently campaigns and strategies can generate high-quality leads that end in conversions.
 It isn’t enough to generate a high volume of leads.
 It’s crucial to evaluate the accuracy and effectiveness of such leads by verifying their contact details and engagement levels.
 There are many ways to measure this KPI, such as reviewing email data quality and bounce rates or using surveys to get feedback on campaign performance.

 UpLead helps you conduct effective campaigns with high-quality leads and verified contact data.
-The platform provides access to up-to-date databases with over 108 million contact data points, and dozens of filters, which makes finding and verifying qualified leads a walk in the park.
+The platform provides access to up-to-date databases with over 155 million contact data points and dozens of filters, which makes finding and verifying qualified leads a walk in the park.

 2. Cost Per Lead

 Cost per lead (CPL) denotes the cost of acquiring and managing leads.
-This metric is typically calculated by measuring the total marketing costs associated with lead generation campaigns and initiatives over a given period, then dividing this value by the number of leads acquired.
+This metric is typically calculated by measuring the total marketing costs associated with lead generation campaigns and initiatives over a given period, and then dividing this value by the number of leads acquired.
 For example, if your business spent $500 on campaigns for early-stage leads in February and generated 25 qualified leads, then its CPL for February would be $20 ($500/25).
-It’s essential to measure CPL regularly to understand how lead generation impacts your marketing budget accurately and to ensure that resources are used wisely when sourcing a high volume of quality leads.
+Measuring CPL regularly is essential to understand how lead generation impacts your marketing budget accurately and to ensure that resources are used wisely when sourcing a high volume of quality leads.

 3. Conversion Rate